niplav/site/reports.md

 ### 1st Jhana

-I did enter the first jhana on the 21st day, and was able to enter it sporadically in the days afterwards, but didn't graduate to being able to access any of the other jhanas.
-My guess is that I have a hard time generating [sukha](https://en.wikipedia.org/wiki/Sukha), as my first jhana is almost completely [pīti](https://en.wikipedia.org/wiki/Piti).
+I did enter the first jhāna on the 21st day, and was able to enter it sporadically in the days afterwards, but didn't graduate to being able to access any of the other jhānas.
+My guess is that I have a hard time generating [sukha](https://en.wikipedia.org/wiki/Sukha), as my first jhāna is almost completely [pīti](https://en.wikipedia.org/wiki/Piti).
-When I entered the first jhana, it was almost exclusively in the evening during the last or second-to-last sit of the day.
+When I entered the first jhāna, it was almost exclusively in the evening during the last or second-to-last sit of the day.

 ### That Other Equanimous Thing

-I had one experience which I can't quite place: I was in the first jhana, and attempted to shed the piti to drop into the second jhana.
+I had one experience which I can't quite place: I was in the first jhāna, and attempted to shed the piti to drop into the second jhāna.
 But instead of landing in a purely happy state, I entered an incredibly equanimous, calm, crisp, clear, crystalline, relaxed, and open state.
 In that state I was sharply aware of the (often uncomfortable) sensations in my shoulders and legs, but didn't mind them very much, they were just happening on my body.
-To be metaphoricaly, I felt like a huge crystal in which sensations simply bouncing from one facet to the other or snaking along in faults along the surface, the underlying substrate completely unperturbed by the content of the sensations.
+To be metaphorical, I felt like a huge crystal in which sensations were simply bouncing from one facet to the other or snaking along in faults along the surface, the underlying substrate completely unperturbed by the content of the sensations.
 The saying "awareness is unsullied by the contents that pass through it" comes to mind.

 The main factor of this state was equanimity, and a ~lack of inner monologue.

-In this state I tried to follow Brasington's instructions to enter the fifth jhana by expanding the subjective space around me, but didn't succeed.
+In this state I tried to follow Brasington's instructions to enter the fifth jhāna by expanding the subjective space around me, but didn't succeed.

-My best guess is that I (for lack of sukha) just had to jump over it and enter the third jhana<sub>25%</sub>, though the descriptions I've read sound more similar to me having experienced the fourth jhana<sub>15%</sub>.
+My best guess is that I (for lack of sukha) just had to jump over the second jhāna and enter the third jhāna<sub>25%</sub>, though the descriptions I've read sound more similar to me having experienced the fourth jhāna<sub>15%</sub>.

 If I had to guess I'd say it lasted about 20 minutes, and it's probably my favourite [quale](https://en.wikipedia.org/wiki/Quale) to this day.